Corrupt Practices Investigation Bureau: Legal framework

 The CPIB also operates with functional independence from the police and nominally from the government, and is headed by a director who reports directly to the Prime Minister but may also additionally report to the President, especially if the former refuses to give consent for a formal investigation or there's a potential case against the Prime Minister themselves.

 The agency may also, in the course of its investigations, come across cases which reveal corruption-prone areas or loopholes in procedures in government departments.
 Based on its findings, CPIB may review the department concerned and recommend changes in their procedures.
 In addition to its primary function of investigating corruption offences, the CPIB also undertakes public education and community outreach efforts relating to anti-corruption.

 The director of the CPIB can also report to the president if the prime minister refuses any investigation or prosecution to be taken place.

 Cases

 In April 2019, the CPIB reported that it received 358 corruption-related reports, and registered 107 new cases for investigation in 2018.
 Cases involving the private sector continued to form the majority, or 88%, of all new cases registered for investigation by the CPIB in 2018.
 The conviction rate remained high, averaging 98% from 2014 to 2018.
 The CPIB is committed to fight corruption with resolve, by strengthening its interview tradecraft, intelligence and investigative support capabilities.

 Notable cases

-Some notable cases tackled by the CPIB are the operation against Chap Ji Kee lottery syndicates, the corruption trial against Minister of State Wee Toon Boon and the investigation of Minister Teh Cheang Wan.
+Some notable cases tackled by the CPIB are the operation against Chap Ji Kee lottery syndicates, the corruption trial against Minister of State Wee Toon Boon and the investigation of Minister for National Development Teh Cheang Wan.
+In 2023, the CPIB arrested property tycoon Ong Beng Seng and Minister for Transport S. Iswaran for bribery and corruption respectively.

-The latest high profile case involved former Transport Minister S. Iswaran.